Scheduled MonumentsEnglandMedieval settlement east of Holy Rood Church

 What is Medieval settlement east of Holy Rood Church?

-Medieval settlement east of Holy Rood Church is a deserted medieval village site located in Dorset, England.
+Medieval settlement east of Holy Rood Church is a scheduled ancient monument comprising the earthwork remains of a medieval village settlement located in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017260.

 Who is responsible for protecting Medieval settlement east of Holy Rood Church?